 The magnificent Olympic skier and the girl from the neighboring village Johanna Matintalo modeled for us.
 Her element is snow.

 Smart casual is always a good choice, but how about Country Casual?

 It fits into any dress code you may think of and it has nothing to do with business.
 This minimalistic Myssy is surprisingly warm and wind-proof and it brings a rural twist in your urban look.
 Isn't is so uncool to keep yourself warm...

-A true Farmester is a farmer proud of his or hers work, smiling while driving a tractor.
+A true Farmester is a farmer proud of his or her work, smiling while driving a tractor.
 Their daily work, if something in this world, has a meaning as we all must eat.
 Farmesters might have seen the world, but taking over the family farm was an obvious choice after all.
 A farmester does not make quarter plans, he makes quarter-century plans.

-Farmesters don’t want to build barriers between the country side and the urban areas, but act as a link between them and enjoy the advantages of both.
-Spotting a farmester downtown, you might mix him into a hipster – which he of course isn’t.
+Farmesters don’t want to build barriers between the countryside and the urban areas, but act as a link between them and enjoy the advantages of both.
+Spotting a farmester downtown, you might mix him into a hipster – which he, of course, isn’t.